10 ways to eat out sustainably

 Read our top tips for dining out sustainably, including eating seasonally, considering animal welfare and looking for menus that minimise food waste.

-Animals which have lead happy, high welfare lives with minimal stress at slaughter aren’t just a more ethical option – they taste better too.
-Look for ‘native’ or rare breeds which must meet high standards in order to be registered: Gloucester Old Spot, Hereford beef, Herdwick lamb and Belted Galloway beef are some of the most common and will invariably be listed on the menu.
+Animals which have led happy, high-welfare lives with minimal stress at slaughter aren’t just a more ethical option – they taste better, too.
+Look for native or rare breeds which must meet high standards in order to be registered: Gloucester Old Spot, Hereford beef, Herdwick lamb and Belted Galloway beef are some of the most common and will invariably be listed on the menu.
+Check out the restaurant’s website before visiting; if they know and are proud of the farms they source from, they will have much of the information there.
+If in doubt, ask your waiter, advises Beckett.
+If they can’t answer, and can’t find the answer out from their manager, then that’s a red flag.

-90 per cent of the world’s fish are either fully or overexploited.
+Ninety per cent of the world’s fish are either fully exploited or overexploited.
 The Marine Stewardship Council app is a godsend for anyone who feels a bit at sea when it comes to eating fish sustainably, with the best seasons and sources for every edible type of fish.
 Broadly speaking you want to avoid those which are caught by trawler, and plump for those in season, in abundance and caught on a small scale.
+Keep an eye out for phrases such as dayboat and hand-dived.

 See what's in season year-round with our seasonality calendar.

-Look to the lights, the kitchen equipment, the heating.
-‘More and more restaurants are reaping the benefits for their bottom line and the planet by investing in a mix of technology,’ Andrew Stephen of the Sustainable Restaurant Association (SRA) explains.
-These include LED lights and induction hobs, as well sophisticated technologies like capturing excess heat from fridges and freezers to power the hot water in customer bathrooms.
+Look to the lights, the kitchen equipment, the heating: “There are things in the fit-out that signal an eco-mentality,” says Caillouette-Noble.
+LED lighting, induction hobs, reusable containers as well sophisticated technologies such as capturing excess heat from fridges and freezers to power the hot water in customer bathrooms – all are indicators that a restaurant is thinking about sustainability beyond surface level.
 If you’re wondering how you might access that information, contact the restaurant management directly, or look the restaurant up on the SRA’s website.
+Look at the physical make-up of the restaurant, too, says Apricity chef owner Chantelle Nicholson: “It’s quite obvious if things are shiny and brand new, rather than pre-loved, chances are there’s not much effort being made elsewhere either.”

 5. Are the staff being looked after properly